 A Church with Roots

 The congregation known as Spruce Run Evangelical Lutheran Zion Church was organized in 1774 by thirteen members who worshiped in the barn of Frederick Fritts in the summer, and in his home during the winter.
 The church’s first pastor was Reverend William Graff who began serving the congregation in 1774.
 His formal call as Pastor began in July 1775, predating the American Revolution.
 Pastor Graff served the congregation from 1774 to 1800.
-Through the years twenty-one pastors have served the good people of Spruce Run, although the total number of pastorates is twenty-two.
+Through the years twenty-two pastors have served the good people of Spruce Run, although the total number of pastorates is twenty-three.
 One pastor, Reverend Steven Traver served from 1900-1905 and 1927-1947.
-Our present pastor, the Reverend Gary V. Ettlemyer, began his pastorate in August 1998.
+Our present pastor, the Reverend Chris Halverson, began his pastorate in November 2020.

 The first church building in Spruce Run was built in 1800.
 Of frame construction from yellow poplar, the church was known as the “red church.”
 In 1835 a stone church was built to the left of the old frame church, and the original building was moved to Califon where it served as a store until a fire destroyed it.
 The church grew through the years to the point that a new building was needed.
 The cornerstone for the new church was laid on July 30, 1870, and on March 9, 1871 the church was dedicated.
 The total cost of construction was $15,000, including a large basement and Sunday School.